makidoja/DXLOG_KSTChat/README.md

 Click the **AS** column header to sort the list with `NOW` first, followed by the lowest minute values.
 This makes it easy to choose a station whose aircraft-scatter opportunity is approaching.

-Hover over a station row to see additional AirScout information, including:
+Hover over a station row to see additional station and AirScout information, including:

-- Aircraft identifier.
+- flight/callsign and registration;
-- Aircraft category.
+- model and ICAO type;
-- Minutes to opportunity.
+- AirScout size and Passenger/Cargo/Unknown classification;
-- AirScout potential.
+- minutes to opportunity, potential and intersection QRB; and
-- Intersection QRB.
+- altitude, speed and track where available.

 ## Automatic scanning